top of page

 P.S.

-December is extra handsome this year with snowflakes.
+December is extra handsome this year with snowflakes in his hair.

 --------------------------------------------------------